 Despite technological improvements, some hip replacements still malfunction.
 In fact, thousands of people have sued after their THRs failed.
-If you or a loved one have been injured by a faulty hip replacement, you should set up a free legal consultation today.

 More than 450,000 total hip replacements (THRs) occur in the United States each year.
 THR is a complex, invasive surgical procedure that doctors have been steadily improving since the 1800s.
 In fact, experts consider THR to be one of today's most successful orthopedic interventions.
 But, why do so many people end up needing new hips in the first place?
 We explain the three driving forces behind THR numbers below.